kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 * click on the file in the source code and the link will take you to the file an the browser will show you the comment.
 Nice!

-But nothing is really happening right now.
+But nothing is happening right now.
 Let's change that.

 ## JavaScript components on Bootstrap
 [link to all Bootstrap JavaScript components](http://getbootstrap.com/javascript/)